 Reducing Exercise-Induced Stress Effect and Fatigue

 It has been shown that intense exercise increases oxidative stress and free radical production inside our cells .
 N-acetyl-l-cysteine acts to augment the glutathione reserves in the body, which is an important antioxidant .
-Glutathione it is responsible for maintaining the oxidative balance in the cell .
-Oral supplementation of glutathione as well as L-cysteine does not adequately restore glutathione levels .
+Glutathione is responsible for maintaining the oxidative balance in the cell .
+Oral supplementation of glutathione, as well as L-cysteine, does not adequately restore glutathione levels .
 Oral N-acetyl-l-cysteine administration, on the other hand, results in increased plasma cysteine levels which leads to increase in plasma glutathione .
-Studies are exploring if N-acetyl-l-cysteine supplementation can actually improve performance due to its ability to provide a more favorable cellular environment to achieve higher levels of performance.
+Studies are exploring if N-acetyl-l-cysteine supplementation can actually improve performance due to its ability to provide a more favourable cellular environment to achieve higher levels of performance.
+L-citrulline and glutathione are known to further reinforce their effects.

 Exercise causes cellular loss of potassium and gain of sodium .
 This effect can markedly impair muscle force development and is in part countered by sodium-potassium pump .
 Reactive oxygen species have been suggested to contribute to muscle fatigue in part via depressing maximal sodium-potassium pump activity .
 McKenna and associates reported that intravenous infusion of antioxidant N-acetyl-l-cysteine halved the decline in skeletal muscle maximal sodium-potassium pump activity and improved plasma potassium regulation.